RAEmoLLM: Retrieval Augmented LLMs for Cross-Domain Misinformation Detection Using In-Context Learning Based on Emotional Information: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we propose RAEmoLLM, the first RAG framework to address cross-domain misinformation detection using in-context learning based on affective information.
 We introduce the three modules of RAEmoLLM.
 We also conduct a comprehensive affective analysis for three public misinformation datasets.
 We evaluate the performance of RAEmoLLM on the three misinformation benchmarks based on various LLMs.
-The results show that RAEmoLLM can significantly improve LLMs compared to the zero-shot method and randomly few-shot method, which illustrates the effectiveness of RAEmoLLM.
-We also analyze the performance of retrieval based on different affective information, and some special cases, which provide a foundation for further improvements in the future.
+The results show that RAEmoLLM can significantly improve LLMs compared to the zero-shot method and other few-shot methods, which illustrates the effectiveness of RAEmoLLM.
+We also conduct an ablation analysis of each module and analyze the performance of retrieval based on different affective information, which provide a foundation for further improvements in the future.

 In the future, we will explore the application of multimodal affective information in the task of detecting misinformation.
 We will also evaluate the application of the RAEmoLLM framework in other fields (e.g. mental health and finance).
 In addition to affective information, there are many other influencing factors in misinformation, such as stance and topic.
 We will combine sentiments and emotions with other features to construct a more robust retrieval database.
 Furthermore, the retrieval process can be slowed down by a large amount of data.
 In the future, we will also explore more efficient retrieval methods.